I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 #+LANGUAGE xx

-to your org-mode text, where xx is the ISO language code.
-The org-mode exporter will add that language to the
+to your Org mode text, where xx is the ISO language code.
+The Org mode exporter will replace the AUTO literal in the

 The set-up file includes the statement